Florida International University pedestrian bridge collapse: Legal actions

 On March 1, 2019, Munilla Construction Management, the main Miami-based contractor behind the pedestrian bridge construction, announced a restructuring and recapitalization of the company through a Chapter 11 bankruptcy petition plan of reorganization.
 The company reached a settlement deal with the victims and their families on May 2, 2019, that would pay up to $42 million.

 Replacement bridge

 On May 6, 2020, FDOT announced plans to design and rebuild the bridge, with guidance from the NTSB.
-The design stage is scheduled to begin in 2021 and last for two years, with a further two years estimated to construct the bridge.
-Demolition of the remnants of the old bridge began in September 2021, after which the land will be surveyed in preparation for the new bridge.
+The design stage was scheduled to begin in 2021 and last for two years, with an estimated two-year timetable for the construction of the bridge.
+Demolition of the remnants of the old bridge began in September 2021.